abdallahamdy/js-coding-quiz/README.md

 # js-coding-quiz

 ## Purpose
-A javascript quiz that saves highscores using local storage.
+A javascript quiz.
+Uses localstorage and Web APIs.

 ## Built with:
 * CSS